-How to Find the Hidden Gjiri Filikuri Beach in Himara
+How to get to Gjiri Filikuri Beach in Himara

-The Albanian Riviera is FULL of beautiful beaches and Gjiri Filikuri in Himara is no exception!
-Gjiri Filikuri beach is located close to town, BUT the road to get there is a little less travelled than some of the more popular beaches in Himara.
-In this post I’ll tell you exactly how to get to Filikuri beach.
+The Albanian Riviera is FULL of beautiful beaches and Gjiri Filikuri in Himara is no exception.
+Gjiri Filikuri beach is a “secret” beach, however it’s gaining popularity quickly.
+In this post I’ll tell you exactly how to get to Filikuri beach so you can hopefully visit before the crowds take over.

-Gjiri Filikuri beach in Himara is a rocky beach enclosed by steep cliff walls.
-The only way to access the beach is via boat or via walking with a bit of climbing.
-At Filikuri you’ll find colder water than you will at some of the beaches nearby due to local cold springs.
-These cold(er) temps make Filikuri the perfect beach to escape to during the scorching Albanian summer heat!
+Gjiri Filikuri beach is rocky and enclosed by steep cliff walls.
+The only way to access the beach is via boat or via walking with a bit of scrambling.
+At Filikuri beach you’ll find cooler water than you will at other beaches in the area due to nearby cold springs.
+These cold(er) temps make Filikuri beach the perfect place to relax during the scorching Albanian summer heat.

 As you read this post, please consider clicking the links throughout.
 These are affiliate links which means when you book a hotel or purchase a product, I make a small commission at no additional cost to you (full disclosure).
 These commissions fund The Holistic Backpacker and help me write more blog posts.